pdiegmann/copilot-study/crawler/docs/configuration.md

 # Configuration Reference

-Crawlz is configured via environment variables and optional parameters.
+"Crawler" is configured via environment variables and optional parameters.
 This allows flexible deployment in different environments.

 ## Environment Variables